king-of-Spades-hell/QuestionAnswer-Model-using-bert/README.md

-# Interactive Story Expansion with Validation
+# Question Answering System with BERT

-This project implements a Flask-based web application that allows users to expand stories interactively.
-The system validates user-provided actions against the story context using a fine-tuned validation model and generates story continuations using a pre-trained language model.
+This project implements a Flask-based web application that allows users to ask questions and receive answers from a given context using a fine-tuned BERT model.
+It supports interactive input and provides an efficient way to extract answers from text.

 ## 🚀 Features
-- **Action Validation**: Ensures user-provided actions align with the story context using a sequence classification model.
-- **Story Expansion**: Generates coherent and meaningful story continuations based on user input.
+- **Contextual Question Answering**: Users can provide a context and a question to get precise answers.
+- **Fine-Tuned BERT Model**: Utilizes a fine-tuned BERT model for extracting answers.
-- **Interactive Web Interface**: Provides a simple web interface for input and output.
+- **Interactive Web Interface**: Simple and user-friendly web interface for input and output.
-- **Customizable Models**: Supports swapping in different pre-trained or fine-tuned models.
+- **Customizable**: Supports easy integration of different fine-tuned models.

 ## 📂 Models Used
-1. **Text Generation Model**:
-   - Pre-trained model: `gpt2`
-   - Generates story continuations.
-2. **Validation Model**:
+- **Question Answering Model**:
-   - Fine-tuned model for validating user actions based on context.
+  - Fine-tuned BERT model for QA tasks.
-   - Assumes three classes: Entailment, Neutral, Contradiction.
+  - Trained to extract answers from provided contexts.

 ## 🛠 Setup